pxljoh/pxljoh/README.md

 ## About

-I'm Joh and I've been learning game and web development for some time now.
+I've been learning game and web development for some time now.
 Getting to know aspects of the frontend, backend and game design while I can.

 ## Some links of things of a few things I've played with